xkalaj01/ipfixcol2/extra_plugins/intermediate/statistics/README.rst

 Notes
 -----
-The snmp export module currently prints message
+If you are using Net-SNMP v5.8 the snmp agent will print this message

 .. code-block:: sh